xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

   I my view the above questions can only be answered meaninglessly, unless one take a practical step to ask about the usage.
-  In the sense of the "Meaning is use." slogan of Wittgenstein, or in aline with Peirce's Principle of Pragmatism .
+  In the sense of the "Meaning is use." slogan of Wittgenstein, or in aline with Peirce's recipe for pragmatic thinking,

   > Consider what effects that might conceivably have practical bearings
   >   you conceive the objects of your conception to have.